 3. What training, equipment and insurance do you need?

-Client recommendations and repeat business are two of the nest ways is one of the best ways to win new business, so always provide the best service you can.
+Client recommendations and repeat business are two of the best ways to win new business, so always provide the best service you can.

 4. Have you let HMRC know about your change in circumstances?